 - Further information about secondary legislation can be found in Chapter 7 of the Tynwald Companion.

-The following collections of material are available from on request or by appointment:
+The following collections of material are available on request or by appointment:

 Manx Statutes from 1417 and secondary legislation from the 18th Century to date.

-The Library works in close co-operation with HM Attorney-General's Chamber, the Manx Museum Library and other collections, both on and off the Island, in order to supplement resources.
+The Office works in close co-operation with HM Attorney-General's Chamber, the Manx Museum Library and other collections, both on and off the Island, in order to supplement resources.